Land-based Learning provides an opportunity for students to experience “Walking in Two Worlds”.

-Elder’s of the Kitchenuhmaykoosib Inninuwug First Nation are very involved in ACEC.
+Elders of the Kitchenuhmaykoosib Inninuwug First Nation are very involved in ACEC.
 Their role is key in the land-based education curriculum at ACEC, by teaching the students about preparing traditional meals and much more.
-Also, they prepare daily meals for our students and staff.
+They also share their knowledge of the land, water, and KI culture with classroom visits and outdoor activities.
+Their presence in the school allows staff and students alike to approach them for support, or to just have a chat.

 We will provide quality education in a safe and secure learning environment that will develop the full potential of each child and encourage the involvement of parents and the community in the school and education program